Favourite biscuit: One with cheese on it

 Muesli or bacon roll?
 How is this a choice?

 Ant studied English and Theatre at Warwick, before training on the Birkbeck directing course.
 He fell in love with open-air theatre after performing The Capulets and Montagues (a take on the Shakespeare classic) with the RSC as part of their Complete Works Season.
-He currently lives in Farncombe with his wife Bella and their son, Alfred The Great.
+He currently lives in Herefordshire with his young family.

-For GSC, Ant has adapted three of their professional productions, The Wind in the Willows, Alice in Wonderland and Grimm’s Fairy Tales.
-He has also directed their schools tour of Macbeth.
+For GSC, Ant has adapted four of their professional productions, The Wind in the Willows, Alice in Wonderland, Grimm’s Fairy Tales and Robin Hood.
+He has also directed their rehearsed reading of The Two Noble Kinsmen and school tours of Macbeth and Romeo and Juliet.
 Before joining the company, Ant directed and wrote his own productions for a variety of theatres, including The Bush Theatre, Theatre Delicatessen, Theatre 503, The Old Red Lion and The Underbelly.

 Ant has been creating and running workshops for over ten years and enjoys working with the huge amount of children (and adults) who take part in our clubs, classes and workshops.
 It doesn’t matter how often he may look at a play, he always discovers something new and exciting by putting them on their feet.